I hate the elliptical. Literally hate it. The StairMaster is better than the stinking elliptical.

 “Women Should Never Lift Heavy”

 Who started this one?
-Because they need to be smacked.
+Because they need to be smacked across the head.

 Girl, don’t listen to anybody telling you that you shouldn’t lift heavy.
 Work your way up and lift as heavy as you want to!